 A post-event swag bag can include a thank you note, a link to download on-demand content, branded materials, and any information on upcoming events, including a discount if applicable.

 Best Virtual Events

 34. Provide High-Production Value Content On Demand

 One of the best virtual event examples is Adobe’s Summit, which was one of the first major virtual events at the beginning of the pandemic.
-Adobe decided to forego live streams for their recent Summit and went the prerecorded route instead.
-SEO firm Moz recently opted to do the same, although their on-demand content was monetized.
+Last year, Adobe decided to forego live streams for their Summit and went the prerecorded route instead.
+SEO firm Moz opted to do the same for their 2021 conference, although their on-demand content was monetized.

 What prerecorded sessions may lack in real-time engagement they make up for in production value, as they benefit from the ability to be edited or enhanced.
 This can greatly improve certain speakers’ performances.
 They also eliminate many common challenges of virtual events, such as connectivity issues during the event or people getting bored and tuning out of the live stream.